walles/loadviz/README.md

 - Add a screenshot to the top of the README.md file, close to the explanation of how to read the display
 - Make the cloud outline look cloudier
+- Make the clouds look more realistic:
+  - Have less details in the clouds
+  - Animate the clouds slower

 [create new release]: https://github.com/walles/loadviz/releases/new